-In the first 2 installments in this series, we have explored the origins of poverty, several biblical patriarchs and their relationship to money, as well as what the “wisdom books” of the OT have to say on the topic of finances.
+In my first 2 installments in this series, we have explored the origins of poverty, several biblical patriarchs and their relationship to money, as well as what the “wisdom books” of the Old Testament have to say on the topic of finances.
 In this article, we will explore God’s dealings with the nation of Israel beginning with Joseph in Egypt and ending with them in the Promised Land.

 Joseph

-From Genesis chapters 37 through 50, we read the saga of Joseph.
-Most folks know this story from a gazillion Sunday School flannel-graph presentations, so I will summarize it here.
+In Genesis chapters 37 through 50, we read the saga of Joseph.
+Most folks know this story from a gazillion Sunday School flannel-graph presentations, so I will simply summarize it here.

-While there, his godly wisdom was so impressive, he became the lead prisoner in the jail.
+- While imprisoned, his godly wisdom was so impressive, he became the lead prisoner in the jail.
+During that time, God used him to interpret dreams for other prisoners.

 Some quick points here and then we will move on.